 8. What do I do if any SFU ID card is lost, stolen or damaged?

 In many cases, a lost SFU ID card is simply misplaced.
 If you cannot find your card, go to Registrar and Information Services during regular office hours to get a new card.
 One piece of government-issued photo identification is required.
-A $17.27 fee (tax included) applies for Burnaby campus student/staff/faculty replacements cards.
-A $24.76 fee (tax included) applies for all Surrey student/staff/faculty replacement cards.
-A $5 fee (tax included) applies for all external borrower cards.
+A $17.27 fee (tax included) replacement fees applies for all students who are getting a replacement card.

 Note: Once a replacement SFU ID card is issued, any previously issued SFU card will become inactive.
-If you find an inactive card, please destroy it.
+If you find your inactive card, please destroy it.

 9. If I lost my SFU ID card, do I lose the funds I have on it?

 You will not lose funds if you report it before someone has the chance to use your card.
-It is important to get a replacement card as soon as you realise that it has been lost or stolen since you are responsible for all transactions made prior to the card being deactivated.
-Once your SFU card is deactivated, go to Registrar and Information Services at one of the three campuses to get a new card.
+It is important to get a replacement card as soon as you realize that it has been lost or stolen since you are responsible for all transactions made prior to the card being deactivated.
+Go to Registrar and Information Services at any of our three campuses to deactivate your lost/stolen card and get a new replacement card.
+A $17.27 fee (tax included) replacement fee applies for students.
 The funds on your SFU ID card will be transferred to your new SFU ID card.
-A $17.27 fee (tax included) applies for student/staff/faculty replacement cards.
-A $5 fee (tax included) applies for all external borrower cards.

 10. What do I do if I lose my SFU ID card during the evening or on a weekend?